ScottWeinstein/nbc/pres.md

 # Demo

-# How does it work - theory 1
+# How does it work
 ### Bayes theorem
 $P(A | B) = \frac{P(A) \cdot   P(B | A)}{P(B)}$